JacksonAllan/CC/README.md

 ## Installation

-Download `cc.h` and place it in your project's folder or your shared header folder.
+Download `cc.h` and place it in your project's directory or your shared header directory.

-## Examples
+## Usage

 **Vector** (a dynamic array):